Orange-OpenSource/LatSeq/README.md

 ex. `./rdtsctots.py trace_raw.lseq > trace.lseq`

 ### latseq_logs

+**THIS SCRIPT SHOULD BE ADAPTED FOR THE NEW LATSEQ FINGERPRINT DATA IDENTIFIERS OPTIONS : DOES NOT USE THIS SCRIPT WITH THE LAST VERSION OF LATSEQ MEASUREMENT MODULE**

 Proceeds LatSeq logs.
 By default, builds the latseq_log object.
 - Reads lseq file given in raw_input